pkundu4c/nimo-markdown-cv/index.md

 - Accepted to NIH-Oxford-Cambridge Scholars Program `2009`
 	- Founded by Drs.
 David Baltimore and Mike Lenardo (NIAID).
     - Affiliates: International Biomedical Research Alliance, George Yancopoulos (Regeneron), Howard Hughes Medical Institute.
-- Accepted to the University of Miami MD/PhD Program (declined). `2009`
+- Accepted to the University of Miami MD/PhD Program. `2009`
-- Co-developed Univeristy of Miami Movement Disorders Functional MRI Program (with Dr. Fatta B. Nahab and *Dr. Ralph Sacco, MD, President Emeritus, American Heart Association,* first neurologist to serve as President of the AHA). `2008`
+- Contributed to the development of the Univeristy of Miami Functional MRI Program (with Dr. Fatta B. Nahab and *Dr. Ralph Sacco, MD, President Emeritus, American Heart Association,* first neurologist to serve as President of the AHA). `2008`
 - Phi Beta Kappa, Manhattan College. `2007`
 - First Prize (NINDS Summer Research Institute) `2006`
     - "Mapping Neural Correlates of Task-Specific Focal Hand Dystonia Using fMRI"